kraigb/vs-product-guide/src/pages/Cross-Platform Mobile/cordova.md

     keywords="visual studio, vs2015, vs, visualstudio, cross-platform, mobile apps, iOS, Android, Windows Phone, JavaScript, Cordova, hybrid app"
 />

-If you know how to build web apps, you’ll quickly feel at-home building mobile apps for iOS, Android and Windows using Apache Cordova.
+If you know how to build web apps, you’ll quickly feel at-home building mobile apps for iOS, Android, and Windows using Apache Cordova.
 Most developers achieve nearly 100% code re-use by leveraging Cordova’s shared JavaScript API to access native device capabilities like the camera, calendar and contacts.

 Plus, because hybrid apps make use of native webviews, you can take your favorite JavaScript framework with you – frameworks like Angular, React and Ionic.